xinyuwang12/xinyuwang.og/_pages/research.md

 <img src="../images/gas2.gif" width="80%" height="80%"/>

 ## Roof water inrush in mining engineering
-- An in-house similar simulation experiment was conducted to reveal the whole process of roof water inrush
+- An in-house similar simulation experiment was conducted to reveal the whole process of roof water inrush.
-- An analytical model for wing crack initiation was derived, in order to theoretically interpret the evolution of water-conducting fractured zone
+- An analytical model for wing crack initiation was derived, in order to theoretically interpret the evolution of water-conducting fractured zone.
-- Apply data science to the prediction of water abundance of loose aquifer and to the assessment of reclamation of subsided land caused by coal mining
+- Apply data science to the prediction of water abundance of loose aquifer and to the assessment of reclamation of subsided land caused by coal mining.

 <img src="../images/Similar_mat.jpg" width="50%" height="80%" vspace="2%"/>